pingcap/docs-cn/mysql-compatibility.md

 * To learn the MySQL compatibility of the GBK character set, see [GBK compatibility](/character-set-gbk.md#mysql-compatibility) .

+* TiDB inherits the character set used in the table as the national character set.

 ### Storage engines

 For compatibility reasons, TiDB supports the syntax to create tables with alternative storage engines.
 In implementation, TiDB describes the metadata as the InnoDB storage engine.